jgmalcolm/jgmalcolm.github.io/cv.md

 1. Tracy, Malcolm, Chiedo, Laxpati, Gelbard.
 "Posterior Cervical Spine Fusion Is A Risk Factor for Feeding Gastrostomy Using a Propensity Score-Matched Cohort."
 Submitted to ASIA.
+1. Tracy, Malcolm, Gimbel, Gelbard.
+"The Acutely Injured Cord And Vasopressors:
+   Proceed With Caution In The Frail."
+   American Association of Neurologic Surgeons (AANS) 2020.
+1. Malcolm, Laxpati, Grossberg, Howard.
+"Endovascular Sacrifice Of V4 And PICA For Ruptured Lesions: A Retrospective Case Series."
+   American Association of Neurologic Surgeons (AANS) 2020.
+1. McMahon, Malcolm, Greven, Miller, Funk, Howard.
+"CSF Protein And Initial Blood Burden Are Associated With Permanent Shunting In Patients With Aneurysmal Subarachnoid Hemorrhage: A Retrospective Case Control Study."
+   American Association of Neurologic Surgeons (AANS) 2020.
+1. Laxpati, Malcolm, Gary.
+"Spinal arachnoid webs: The largest case series of an often missed diagnosis."
+   American Association of Neurologic Surgeons (AANS) 2020.

 {% endcomment %}